Best Golf Watches For Ladies 2025

 At Golf Monthly we have a comprehensive testing procedure when trying to find the best golf watches.
 This involves using different models out on the course, over a number of rounds and importantly in different conditions too because this gives us an idea on how particular models deal with sunlight, rain and wind.

-As the entire team are regular golfers, watches usually get a thorough testing and often get compared to one another side by side to test for things like accuracy, waterproofing, durability and other features.
+As the entire team are regular golfers, watches usually get a thorough testing depending on our ability to get samples.
+As such this testing usually takes place throughout the year as different brands release models at different times.
+That being said we do seek to test some models side by side for things like accuracy, waterproofing, durability and other features.
 That way we can give honest and insightful feedback to you, the reader.
 We also look to try out watches off the golf course too if they have been designed as such, because this gives us an idea on versatility.
+For example, models like the Garmin S62 and S42 above, have features for off the course like fitness tracking which we aim to test as well.
+Or with the V5, we test the shot-tracking feature alongside the Shot Scope sensors to test for accuracy.

 Features